what is a logline in film?

 To write a great logline, you must distill your entire script to its essence.

 What is the one thing that your story is about?
-Once you have brainstormed your movie ideas and answered that question, you can craft a logline that will grab attention and make people want to read your script.
+Once you have brainstormed your movie ideas and answered that question, you can write a logline that will grab attention and make people want to read your script.

 Remember, a film’s logline is like a headline – it should be interesting, provocative, and “hook” the reader into wanting to find out more.